ENGIE SA – Annual report – 31 December 2025

 The impact of unwinding discount adjustments in respect of post-employment and other long-term benefits relates to the interest expense on the benefit obligation, net of interest income on plan assets.

-The “Other” line mainly comprises actuarial gains and losses arising on post-employment benefit obligations in 2024 which are recorded in “Other comprehensive income”.
+The “Other” line mainly comprises actuarial gains and losses arising on post-employment benefit obligations in 2025 which are recorded in “Other comprehensive income”, as well as the effects of transferring responsibility for nuclear waste management to the Belgian State.

 Additions, utilizations, reversals and the impact of unwinding discount adjustments are presented as follows in the consolidated income statement: